nguyenha1910/opentowork/README.md

 ### Application

 Our application uses `Streamlit`.
-To run the app locally, run this command:
+To run the app locally, run this command from the root folder:
 ```bash
 conda activate opentowork
 python -m streamlit run opentowork/app.py